-There is the possibility that hypotension or adverse reactions could occur, but the close followup will minimize the potential for adverse outcomes.
+There is the possibility that hypotension or adverse reactions could occur.
 Subjects will be encouraged to contact their providers immediately if adverse events do occur.
 In addition, the study's Data and Safety Monitoring Board will evaluate the differences between groups and any adverse events at least twice a year or more frequently if adverse outcomes occur.
-It is possible that some of the pharmacists' recommendations might not be appropriate for the patient.
-However, the physician will always be free to accept or reject the recommendations so this should not increase the risk to the subject.

 All data concerning blood pressure, adverse reactions and adverse outcomes will be reviewed by the Data Safety Monitoring Board at least twice a year.
 Serious events will be evaluated immediately via email and/or conference call.
-Any adverse effects will be reported to the local IRB.
+Any serious adverse effects will be reported to the local IRB.
 If any adverse outcomes might influence the continued participation of patient subjects, all active observation patients will be informed.